Eating Bugs in Thailand – What A Scorpion Tastes Like

 What Does a Scorpion Taste Like? - Eating Bugs in Thailand

-If exotic food tickles your fancy, then you should definitely try these little critters the next time you visit Thailand.
+If exotic food tickles your fancy, you should definitely try these little critters the next time you visit Thailand.
 Don’t worry — you’ll be spoiled for choice.
 There are so many different types to choose from.

 Silkworm pupas - eating bugs in Thailand | Ummi Goes Where?